We're campaigning for a fairer tax and benefits regime for authors.

 Thomas Dewar - Income Tax, Pay, More

-In 2016, an EC study on authors’ remuneration which surveyed authors, journalists, translators and illustrators across Europe found that UK workers had less protection than in many other countries.
-For example the AGESSA scheme in France allows authors to receive benefits such as sick pay and unemployment benefit and pay reduced social security benefits with publishers and other content users making contributions to the fund.
-Similar provisions apply in Germany and other countries.
+Current tax and benefit rules do not work well for authors.
+Many authors hold a number of jobs to sustain a creative career, and need to navigate a complex, bureaucratic tax system.
+Those who are registered solely as self-employed do not receive holiday or sick pay, or other employee benefits such as company pensions.
+A 2016 European Commission study on authors’ remuneration which surveyed authors, journalists, translators and illustrators across Europe found that UK writers had less protection than in many other countries.
+For example the AGESSA scheme in France allows authors to receive benefits such as sick pay and unemployment benefit, with publishers and other content users making contributions to the fund.
+Similar provisions apply in Germany.

 Making Tax Digital (MTD)

 Under the Government’s MTD proposals, any business or self-employed worker whose annual turnover exceeds £10,000 would have to file quarterly returns online.
 The Society of Authors has long argued that the minimum threshold is far too low, and would place an administrative and financial burden on lower paid workers.